JithuMorrison/Qripocalypse/README.md

 The component automatically closes after file selection and provides complete file metadata including project context for proper file handling.

+### Terminal Page Enhancement (Latest - Task 6)

+The Terminal (NecroTerminal) page has been enhanced with project selection and commit integration:

+**Changes:**

+- Added project selection state management with dropdown selector
+- Integrated `useProjects()` hook to access all available projects
+- Integrated `generateCommitsForProjects()` to create commit history on mount
+- Implemented project-aware command simulation for all Git commands
+- Added project context to terminal prompt showing selected project name
+- Commands now reference actual project files and generated commits
+- Added warning message when no project is selected
+- All Git command responses are now project-specific and contextual
+- Maintains existing CRT screen aesthetic and quick command buttons

+**Status:** Completes Task 6 of the Git Pages Project Integration specification.

 ### Commit Generator Utility

 A utility for generating simulated commit data for projects (`src/utils/commitGenerator.jsx`):